-Alternatively, for UEs without activated UP, the SMF does not trigger message to the AMF, instead the SMF marks that the UE is to be informed of the MBS Session release.

-NOTE 2: The SMF initiates PDU Session Modification to inform the UE of the MBS Session release at next UP activation of the associated PDU Session.
+Alternatively, for UEs without activated UP, the SMF does not trigger a message to the AMF, instead the SMF marks that the UE is to be informed of the MBS Session release.
+In this case, the SMF initiates PDU Session Modification to inform the UE of the MBS Session release at next UP activation of the associated PDU Session, if needed.

 3. For the joined UEs with UP activated, the SMF invokes Namf_Communicate_N1N2MessageTransfer to the AMF.
 The N1 SM container indicates MBS session release.
 In N2 SM information, the SMF informs the NG-RAN to remove the UE from the MBS session.
-If there are associated QoS Flow(s) for individual delivery, the SMF also release those QoS Flow(s) as specified in TS 23.502 [6] clause 4.3.3.2.
+If there are associated QoS Flow(s) for individual delivery, the SMF also releases those QoS Flow(s) as specified in TS 23.502 [6] clause 4.3.3.2.

 4. The AMF sends N2 Request to the NG-RAN.

-5. The NG-RAN transports the N1 SM container (PDU Session Modification Command) to the UE.
+5. The NG-RAN transports the N1 SM container (PDU Session Modification Command (MBS Session ID, leave request)) to the UE.

 6. The NG-RAN performs radio resource modification.
-If no joined UEs in the MBS session, the NG-RAN release the radio resources.
+If there are no joined UEs in the MBS session, the NG-RAN releases the radio resources.

-7. If no joined UEs in the MBS session, for unicast transport of N3mb, the NG-RAN initiates the DL tunnel release towards MB-UPF via AMF and MB-SMF.
-For multicast transportation of N3mb, the NG-RAN perform IGMP/MLD Leave for the MBS session.
+7. If there are no joined UEs in the MBS session, for unicast transport of N3mb, the NG-RAN initiates the DL tunnel release towards MB-UPF via AMF and MB-SMF.
+For multicast transportation of N3mb, the NG-RAN performs IGMP/MLD Leave for the MBS session.
 See clause 7.2.2.4 for details.

 8. The NG-RAN sends N2 Response to the AMF.
-If no joined UEs in the MBS session, the MBS Session context is removed from the NG-RAN.
+If there are no joined UEs in the MBS session, the MBS Session context is removed from the NG-RAN.